Patch News History

 We had a couple of prospective new members visit us in June, the first being Peter Fothergill who is returning to the hobby after a long break.
 On his first few visits Peter flew a small foamie RTF electric glider fitted with a gyro that flies very well and Peter had no problems at all flying it.
 Then later in the month, having got used to the little one, Peter brought along a Multiplex Heron, a 2.4m span high performance electric glider.

+Again, Peter had no problems flying the model which seems to be an excellent performer.
 On its first outing the folding prop didn’t fold so the brake needed to be set on the ESC, and every so often the telemetry feedback said “Receiver signal low” and then on one occasion “Receiver signal critical”.
 It didn’t seem to bother the Heron in the slightest but it did make Peter understandably nervous and he very sensibly decided to land early!

 So a couple of things for Peter to sort our but otherwise all was good.
 Having served his three visits Peter was invited to join PAM and is now a paid up member, so welcome Peter.